 The Hebrew and Jewish Studies collection is located on the second floor (North end) of the Main Library.
 It is divided into two sections: Hebrew and Yiddish.
 The Hebrew section includes: Jewish history; Hebrew and other Jewish languages; Jewish literature, including biblical and rabbinic literature; Judaism; and Arts and Sciences.
 The Yiddish section includes: Yiddish language, literature and music as well as history, science and geography written in Yiddish.

-The library catalogue is the principal tool to find books, journals and other materials (either in print or in electronic format) held in UCL libraries.
-On the catalogue, you will find the details with the location of the materials you are looking for: library site, collection and shelfmark.
+UCL Explore is the principal tool to find books, journals and other materials (either in print or in electronic format) held in UCL's libraries.
+In Explore you will find the details with the location of the materials you are looking for: library site, collection and shelfmark.
 Roman letters are used for Hebrew script in the catalogue using the Library of Congress system.
 Records added since 2009 also include the original Hebrew and you can search for them using Hebrew characters.

 On UCL Explore, you can look at the results of your search to quickly discover if a book is available in print or/and online: View Online means that the book is available electronically, while Available means that the book is available in print.
 In some cases a book is available both in print and online.